italia/spid-cie-oidc-docs/docs/en/la_federazione_delle_identita.rst

 .. image:: ../../images/spid_cie_oidc_federation_model.svg
     :width: 100%

-*At the base of the trees there are the Federation Authorities of SPID and CIE id and, going up, the OPs that have no Intermediaries, the RPs and the
+*At the base of the trees there are the Federation Authorities of SPID and CIE id and, going up, the OPs that have no Intermediates, the RPs and the
-Intermediaries that, in turn, aggregate other RPs.*
+Intermediates that, in turn, aggregate other RPs.*

 Configuration of the Federation
 +++++++++++++++++++++++++++++++